getify/fasy/README.md

 .then( orders => console.log( orders ) );
 ```

-Alternately, you could use a `function*` generator along with a [generator-runner](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20%26%20performance/ch4.md#promise-aware-generator-runner) (`run(..)` in the below snippet):
+Alternately, you could use a `function*` generator along with a [generator-runner](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20%26%20performance/ch4.md#promise-aware-generator-runner) (named `run(..)` in the below snippet):

 ```js
 run( function *getOrders(username){